 Early screenshots showed the Megaton Hammer or something like it as Goron Link's weapon.
 This was replaced by a simple punch for the final game.

-One image taken from the earliest stages of development showed that all three Gorman Brothers were originally just one Ingo, and might've worked for Cremia at one point instead of having competition against her.
+One image taken from the earliest stages of development showed that all three Gorman Brothers were originally one character, and originally worked for Cremia on Romani Ranch.